This is the first post in our series, What HBS is Looking For.

 While this quality is something HBS explicitly seeks, any b-school adcom will value it – after all, someone with “leadership experience” isn’t necessarily a leader fundamentally, but someone with the “habit of leadership” is.
 All b-schools want leaders.

 Having the habit of leadership is great, but it’s only helpful to the application if you express it effectively.
-That means – you’ve heard it from us ad infinitum – use example and anecdote.
-Look for opportunities to weave in the message of your habit of leadership, even in essays on other topics.
+That means – you’ve heard it from us ad infinitum – use examples and anecdotes.
+Look for opportunities to portray your habit of leadership, even in essays on other topics.
 Also, try to bring it out in your resume and your interviews.
 Ask your recommenders to highlight it.
 It can only enhance your application and your candidacy.